mcondero/check-backup-dicom-exams/README.md

 ## Objective

-An executable in Go that counts .dcm exam and .pdf report files from PACS backups.
+An executable in Go that counts `.dcm` exams and `.pdf` report files from PACS backups.

 ## Project structure